leonbeckmann/voip-onion-routing/docs/Initial-Report.md

 ## License
 For selecting the best fitting license for our software project, we first have to check the licences of our used libraries to avoid and licence issues with that: here all our libraries are either released via MIT License or Apache Licence 2.0.

-For a high compability with all those libraries we choose Apache License 2.0 for our project.
+For a high compatibility with all those libraries we choose Apache License 2.0 for our project.

 ## Programming Experience